eadpucv/pix/pages/docs.md

 active: docs
 ---

-Pix is designed to flow as you type in a natural manner.
-For this reason we have created a hierarchical schema from generic to specific.
+Pix is designed to flow as you type in a natural and intuitive manner.
+For this reason we have created a hierarchical namimg schema for icons, from generic to specific.

 #### <i class='icn icn-2x color icn-user'></i> User Intent ####
 * create